 "Everything is fine - 2002."
 Exhibition Atelier Christophe Vailati October 2002.
 Then About the painting of T. G.

-(ENG) Thierry Gruas exhibited in October 2002 in Christophe Vailati's studio in Saint-Étienne.
+(ENG) Thierry Gruas exhibited in October 2002 in late Christophe Vailati's studio in Saint-Étienne.
 Exhibition named "Tout va bien".
 T.G. was then 40 years old.

 See down.
 Followed by: